ACT Disability Duty Concession Scheme (DDCS) — full stamp duty exemption

 - Holding less than a 51 per cent share: the rule requires at least a 51 per cent interest in the home.
 Buying on an exact 50-50 split with a co-owner falls below the floor and loses the concession.

-- Confusing the DDCS with the Severe Disability exemption: the DDCS is capped and NDIS-based; the Severe Disability Duty Exemption removes all duty and is pension-based.
+- Confusing the DDCS with the Severe Disability exemption: from 2026-27 both remove all duty at any value — the difference is the evidence gate.
+The DDCS is NDIS-based; the Severe Disability Duty Exemption is pension-based.
 Applying for the wrong one with the wrong evidence stalls the assessment.

 - Treating it as an investment-property concession: the home must be the principal place of residence with occupancy starting within a year of settlement and continuing at least one year.
 An investment purchase fails the